jai-soni/Advanced-Data-Science/Assignment 3/Part 1-Model Deployment/Getting Started.md

  4. Run various  machine learning models on the data
  5. Get the Accuracy and Error metrics for all the models and store them in a csv file with ranking of models
  6. Pickle all the models and upload to S3 bucket along with error metrics

+<h3> Approach</h3>
+ <b> Data Ingestion </b>
+  <p>1.
+The URL to data is provided yielding a zip file which, when unzipped contains 10 batch.dat files for different months.</p>
+  <p>2.
+Batch files are now appended to a Pandas dataframe and saved to a CSV file with the name 'RawData.csv'.</p>
+ <b> Data Cleaning </b>
+ <p>1.
+The columns heads are a string of integers  from 0 to 128.
+The columns name is converted to more relevant names like 'S1F1,S1F2...S16F8', Where 'S1F2' represents Sensor:1 Feature:2 .</p>
+ <p>2.
+From EDA, we found the data didnot contain any missing values</p>

 <h2>Run the code on Docker</h2>

 <h4>Pre-Requisites:</h4>